 Academic Continuity for Student Absences Due to Illness, Isolation, or Quarantine

-As faculty and students return to in-person teaching, we recommend that instructors prepare to accommodate lengthy student absences.
+When teaching during COVID-19, we recommend that instructors prepare to accommodate lengthy student absences.
 Students who become ill or must quarantine or isolate due to COVID-19 exposure will benefit from the methods described below to continue making progress in their courses.

 In most cases, we do not recommend “hybrid” formats that attempt simultaneous dual delivery of a course to in-person and virtual students.
 Without specialized training and a correctly equipped classroom, Yale faculty and students have found this approach to be problematic.
 An effective hybrid model that allows seamless teaching and interaction with both groups requires significant support.
 Recent studies have found the learning experience inequitable for those students attending class remotely as they may feel excluded from the classroom learning community (Olt 2018).